 I’ve scarcely been one to indulge in celebrity culture.
 In fact, those that know me well may wonder why I’ve dedicated any time at all to write about it.
-I could just refrain from delving deeper into something that, however superficial, people clearly enjoy interacting with.
-But this is a system which is so effective at garnering our attention that I believe it warrants closer inspection.
-And in a world where a former TV star is the President of the United States I can’t take the situation too lightly.
+I could just refrain from delving deeper into something I have no interest in.
+Moreover, however superficial the culture is, people clearly enjoy absorbing it: why try to disenchant them?
+Well, to begin with, this is a system that is so effective at garnering our attention that I believe it warrants closer inspection in itself.
+It’s suspicious and I want to explore how it affects us: maybe there is more than meets the eye.
+In a world where a former TV star is the President of the United States of America I can’t take the situation too lightly.

 What is a celebrity?

+Two primary goals are wealth and fame, it seems.
 Charlotte from Geordie Shore and Barack Obama are both considered celebrities but I challenge you to draw parallels between the two.
-Nevertheless, fame and wealth should both be considered common identifiable features.
+Nevertheless, fame and wealth are common identifiable features between them.

-Somewhat surprisingly, talent isn’t essential to attain them.
+Somewhat surprisingly, talent isn’t essential to attaining either of them.
 Merit is an immaterial property in this strange realm, in which so-called personalities can bask in disproportionate levels of undue adoration.

-There are, of course, numerous talented celebrities who are probably worthy of our interest and who are wholly competent at their jobs.
-Beyoncé and Leonardo DiCaprio aptly illustrate this point.
-But many of these people solely covet these two apparent markers of success.
+There are, of course, numerous talented celebrities who are probably worthy of our interest by virtue of merit and who are wholly competent at their jobs.
+Beyoncé and Leonardo DiCaprio aptly exemplify this point.
+However, many of these people solely covet the fame and wealth they receive: they want these hollow markers of success, not necessarily any earned success.
 It is these people who are in my firing line.
 How and why do they engage our fascination?

 It has been argued that celebrity culture was born as early as the 18th century, when the proliferation of portraits and cheap image printing facilitated intimate, not-always-flattering insights into how public figures live (sound familiar?).